lluisalemanypuig/TodoListManager/README.md

 The _TodoListManager_ outputs messages into a log file.
 In Windows, this log file is _C:\todomanager.log_, and in Linux is _/tmp/todomanager.log_.
 In this file, you will find a line with the following format

 		[date]    INFO Program executed from path: PATH

 where _PATH_ is a path to (most likely) the user directory.
-It is important that the directory _TodoListManagerData_ is stored in that said _PATH_.
+The directory _TodoListManagerData_ should be stored in that said _PATH_ for the program to work properly.

+## FAQs

+1. Do you accept feature requests?

+	Yes, go to [this](https://github.com/lluisalemanypuig/TodoListManager/issues/new/choose) page to see how to fill in this request.

+2. The program is buggy...
+When will you fix it?

+	If you found a bug it most likely means that I am not aware of it.
+Please, report the bug [here](https://github.com/lluisalemanypuig/TodoListManager/issues/new/choose).

 ## Sample